MelodicDrumstep/SJTU-CS3312-Computer-System-Security/Lab4_Network_Attacking/sql-injection-lab/Report.md

 registration will filter A to get `admin` and check for duplicates, which will find the field already exists.
 For example, I tried using username `admindrop` but it didn't work.

+### Failed Attempts 2

-4. I also tried directly injecting into the database write part.
+I also tried directly injecting into the database write part.
 I found its format is:

 ```go
 _, err = userdb.Exec("INSERT INTO users (username, password, perm) VALUES (?, ?, 0)", username, hashStr)